artisan1218/Finding-Frequent-Itemsets/README.md

 # Finding frequent itemsets
-Finding restaurants tuples that appears in review data from Yelp.com
+Implementation of the SON algorithm on top of the Apache Spark Framework.
+Find all the possible combinations of the frequent restaurants tuples that appears in review data from Yelp.com within the required time.

 ### Sample data
 Sample data is a subset of business.json and review.json data from the Yelp dataset (Done by Preprocess.py).